WholesomeRage/WholesomeRage.github.io/_posts/2021-09-18-Attack-On-Titan.md

 I’ve seen people argue that Eldians aren’t a Nazi allegory, but rather, [that they’re an allegory for Jewish people](https://www.animefeminist.com/my-fave-is-problematic-attack-on-titan/).
 It’s humans who represent the Nazis.
 This is because in the current time of the series, it’s _Eldians_ who are forced to live in ghettos, it’s _Eldians_ who are oppressed.

-I don’t agree with this reading, though, because that implies ignoring everything else regarding Eldian history[5].
+I don’t agree with this reading, though, because that implies ignoring everything else regarding Eldian history.
 To me, the Jewish parallel isn’t there; Eldians are, indeed, currently oppressed—but this feels less like a callback to the horrible persecution Jewish people have suffered through history, and more a representation of modern blowback against, uh.
 Nazis, I guess.

-[5] I also feel the need to add that Eldians being an allegory for Jewish people would, if anything, be worse.
+I also feel the need to add that Eldians being an allegory for Jewish people would, if anything, be worse.
 Eldians turn into horrible, often big-nosed monsters [who feast on human flesh](https://en.m.wikipedia.org/wiki/Blood_libel), and openly recognize they used to rule the world.
 In a way, it makes the series feel more explicitly anti-Semitic.

 It’s a testament to the ambiguity of allegories that the main division among literary analysts of this story is who, exactly, are the real Nazis.
 In my defense, I’ll also add that the article linked above was written before Eren committed genocide; that little fact does tip the scales somewhat.